lisagjh/lisavanderhoorn.nl/src/content/projects/SIH-data.md

 The new data worked — but the event descriptions were a mess.
 Lots of inline styles, WordPress formatting junk, weird characters.
 I started trying to clean it up manually, using string functions, `str_replace`, regex... but the function I was writing became way too complex and unreadable.

-After digging around I found `do_blocks()`, a WordPress function that basically does exactly what I was trying to do: it parses the blocks and gives you clean HTML.
+After researching some more I found `do_blocks()`, a WordPress function that basically does exactly what I was trying to do: it parses the blocks and gives you clean HTML.
 Perfect.

 [More on that in this issue →](https://github.com/users/lisagjh/projects/13/views/14?pane=issue&itemId=110839355&issue=lisagjh%7Ci-love-web%7C260)